Robust, randomized preconditioning for kernel ridge regression: Background and comparisons with other preconditioners

-\paragraph{\textbf{Preconditioned conjugate gradient}} The conjugate gradient (CG) algorithm \cite[\S6.7]{Saa03} is a popular approach for solving linear systems of the form \eqref{eq:psd_system}.
-When $\mat{M}$ is well-conditioned ($\kappa(\mat{M}) \approx 1$), CG gives a high-accuracy solution using only a small number of iterations, where each iteration requiring a matrix--vector product with $\mat{M}$.
-More precisely, the following bound \cite[eq.~(6.128)]{Saa03} controls the convergence rate of the CG iterates $\vec{z}^{(0)},\vec{z}^{(1)},\ldots$ to the solution $\vec{z}$ of the system \eqref{eq:psd_system}:
+\paragraph{\textbf{Preconditioned conjugate gradient}.} The CG algorithm \cite[\S6.7]{Saa03} is a popular approach for solving linear systems of the form \eqref{eq:psd_system}.
+When $\mat{M}$ is well-conditioned ($\kappa(\mat{M}) \approx 1$), CG gives a high-accuracy solution in just a small number of iterations, with each iteration requiring a matrix--vector product with $\mat{M}$.
+More precisely, the following bound \cite[eq.~6.128]{Saa03} controls the convergence rate of the CG iterates $\vec{z}^{(0)},\vec{z}^{(1)},\ldots$ to the solution $\vec{z}$ of the system \eqref{eq:psd_system}:

 The convergence is exponentially fast in the $\mat{M}$-norm $\lVert \vec{v} \rVert_{\mat{M}} := ( \vec{v}^\ast \mat{M} \vec{v})^{1/2}$.
 However, the exponential rate depends on the condition number $\kappa(\mat{M})$, and it can be slow when $\kappa(\mat{M})$ is large.